SilenHax/SilenHax.github.io/docs/Jeeves.md

 The http page on port 80 is just a fake askJeeves page and there's nothing to be found, even after dirbusting.

 The next thing I checked was the 50000 port.
-THe initial page looks like this:
+The initial page looks like this:

 ![50000 page](/images/Jeeves50000page.png)